ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-deploy-vvs.md

 A VMware validated solution is a technically validated implementation that is built and tested by VMware and VMware partners to help you resolve common business use cases.
 VMware validated solutions are operational, cost-effective, performant, reliable, and secure.

 Each solution contains a detailed design, implementation, and operational guidance.
-The following information provides a summary of the validated solutions on your {{site.data.keyword.vcf-vpc}} instance with some {{site.data.keyword.cloud_notm}} specific design and installation considerations and notes.
+The following information provides a summary of the validated solutions on your {{site.data.keyword.vcf-vpc}} instance with some {{site.data.keyword.cloud}} specific design and installation considerations and notes.

 ## Identity and Access Management for {{site.data.keyword.vcf-vpc-short}}
 {: #vpc-vcf-deploy-vvs-iam}